jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

-  (a) erected buildings on, or otherwise improved, land or any other property of the recipient; or (b) bought land or any other property in the recipient's name; or (c) provided money to buy land or any other property in the recipient's name or on the recipient's behalf; or (d) paid instalments for the purchase of, or towards the purchase of, land or any other property in the recipient' s name or on the recipient's behalf.
+  (a) erected buildings on, or otherwise improved, land or any other property of the recipient; or (b) bought land or any other property in the recipient's name; or (c) provided money to buy land or any other property in the recipient's name or on the recipient's behalf; or (d) paid instalments for the purchase of, or towards the purchase of, land or any other property in the recipient's name or on the recipient's behalf.

 ### 214 Court's powers in relation to bankrupt's contribution to recipient's property
-(1) The Court may ascertain the value of the bankrupt's contribution (including any payments of legal expenses, interest, rates, and other expenses or charges) for the purposes of section 213, and order the recipient to pay it to the Assignee.
+(1) The court may ascertain the value of the bankrupt's contribution (including any payments of legal expenses, interest, rates, and other expenses or charges) for the purposes of section 213, and order the recipient to pay it to the Assignee.
-(2) The Court may order the recipient to pay less than the value of the contribution, or refuse to order the recipient to pay anything, if—
+(2) The court may order the recipient to pay less than the value of the contribution, or refuse to order the recipient to pay anything, if—
   (a) the recipient acted in good faith and has altered the recipient's position in the reasonably held belief that the bankrupt's contribution was valid and that the recipient would not be liable to repay it in full or in part; or
-  (b) in the Court's opinion, it is unfair that the recipient should repay all or part of the contribution.
+  (b) in the court's opinion, it is unfair that the recipient should repay all or part of the contribution.
-(3) If the Court orders that the recipient must repay the bankrupt's contribution, the Court may also (in the same or a subsequent order)—
+(3) If the court orders that the recipient must repay the bankrupt's contribution, the court may also (in the same or a subsequent order)—
   (a) direct the Assignee to sell the whole or part of the relevant property, and to convey or transfer it to the buyer; and (b) make vesting and other orders that are necessary for the sale and conveyance or transfer of the property.